Energinet-DataHub/geh-core/source/App/documents/authorization.md

     }
 ```

-It is possible to combine multiple permissions (Organization && GridAreas), if an endpoint requires both of the specified permissions.
+It is possible to combine multiple permissions (organizations:view && grid-areas:manage), if an endpoint requires both of the specified permissions.

 ```C#
     [HttpPut]